N-M-Danial/Prism/README.md

-# PRISM Program for Sena Traffic Systems
+# PRISM Program for STS